A positive product formula of integral kernels of $k$-Hankel transforms: Acknowledgments

 \section{Acknowledgments}

 The work was done during the author's postdoctoral research at the University of Tokyo supported by Japan Society for the Promotion of Science.
-The author would like to thank his supervisor Toshiyuki Kobayashi for valuable comments.
+The author would like to thank his supervisor Toshiyuki Kobayashi and also the referee for valuable comments.